Dragonmystic707/exalted-reincarnated/docs/solars/Solar Charms.md

 If the target is of (Essence) less than the Solar, the target becomes blinded for the remainder of the Scene.

+### Easily-Overlooked Presence

+**Type:** Simple; Scene
+**Cost:** 2m

+The Exalt easily blends into a crowd, becoming impossible to pick out from a sea of faces.
+So long as the Exalt takes no distinct or overt action and stays with the same crowd of people, they cannot be found by anything except for systematic checking of each individual.

+### False Pursuit

+**Type:** Simple; Scene
+**Cost:** 2m

+On a successful (Charisma + Deception) roll against the Resolve of a target, they become convinced that an ultimately benign or small point of the Scene holds great value to their current goal.
+For example, they may be convinced that the blades used murder are made of a special composition, which is a keystone to their case, despite the blades being only slightly out of normal make.

+### Flashing Quill Atemi

+**Type:** Simple
+**Cost:** 1m

+With just a short moment in possession of a written text, the Exalt may insert, expunge, or replace words as they see fit.
+No mundane means or mortal characters will be able decipher the difference between the altered content.

+An Exalt, God, or other creature of power must successfully contest the Guile of the forging Exalt to notice that the document has been altered at all—let alone what specifically has been altered.

+### Feather Foot Style

+**Type:** Reflexive; Scene
+**Cost:** 1m

+The Exalt may run up walls, cross liquids, and even run across the underside of a horizontal surfaces, such as bridges or roofs, so long as they continue to run.
+As well, they may effortlessly leap a single story vertically or horizontally in one bound, and may continue to vault upwards if there is some surface firm enough for their force.

+In addition, they need not worry about any sort of fall damage from leaps or heights they could reach in this way.

+### Flashing Anticipation

+**Type:** Reflexive
+**Cost:** 1m

+You strike before the opponent can gather their thoughts.
+You may interrupt the natural turn order, taking your turn before a different character has a chance to act.
+However, this will cause you to take 1 action instead of 2.

 ### Flawlessly Impenetrable Disguise

 **Type:** Simple; Day